ClementGrx/ClementGrx/README.md

 <br>
 <br>

-## Project #3 : Choosing best Machine Learning algorithm to solve a business case
+## Project #3 : Choosing and implementing a Machine Learning algorithm to solve a specific business case

 In progress !
 <br>